 Attorney Murse, Recently Named a Partner, Returns to Private Practice With Pyfer Reese Straub Gray & Farhat PC After Deployment to Guantanamo Bay

-Jeffrey Murse, Esquire, of Pyfer, Reese, Straub, Gray & Farhat, PC is a reservist in the Navy Reserve Judge Advocate General’s Corps (JAG).
+JEFF MURSE RETURNS FROM DEPLOYMENT TO GUANTANAMO BAYJeffrey Murse, Esquire, of Pyfer, Reese, Straub, Gray & Farhat, PC is a reservist in the Navy Reserve Judge Advocate General’s Corps (JAG).
+He deployed to Guantanamo Bay, Cuba, from October 2018 through July 2019.How did the deployment to Guantanamo come about?

 I have been in the Navy JAG Corps since 2006, with the first 8 years of my service in the active duty community.